crossplane-contrib/function-pkl/pkl/crossplane.contrib.example/DEVELOP.md

 ```
 To Parse the Request automatically into Pkl Language all K8sResources used must be declared in customResourceTemplates in the specified form.

+## Create a Composition
+The Composition itself can be created in [yaml](../../example/full/composition.yaml) or in [pkl](composition-inline.pkl).
+The latter is especially useful, if the the function is used with an inline Pkl file.

 ## Create PklProject
 [PklProject](PklProject) contains the dependencies of the Project as well as Metadata on where it will be Published, version and name.